 Why lease?

 You may hear rumors that EVs depreciate faster than their gas-powered counterparts.
-While that was true in early EV models with limited range batteries, according to a study by Consumer Reports, EVs with >200 mile range batteries depreciate at the same rate (or slower) than their gas-powered counterparts.
+While that was true in early models with limited range batteries, according to a study by Consumer Reports, EVs with >200 mile range batteries depreciate at the same rate (or slower) than their gas-powered counterparts.

 Why buy?